KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 Zenetism is articulated, not dictated.
 The framework describes the structure as best it is seen from the line of sight on its current trajectory.
 It does not claim to speak the words of God.
 It does not claim to have reached final form.
 It is built to be self-correcting and self-updating as articulation matures.

-Each substantive correction the framework has undergone — the Mythic Figure Layer Registry audit, the SP series epistemic recalibration on multiverse language, the SP03→LM03 mathematical translation, the terminology refinements from "fractal" to "Structural Recurrence" in centropic contexts, the Moon/Mirror placement clarifications, and the present Khaonic Arc refinement — exemplifies this posture in operation.
+Each substantive correction the framework has undergone — the Mythic Figure Layer Registry audit, the SP series epistemic recalibration on multiverse language, the SP03→LM03 mathematical translation, the terminology refinements from "fractal" to "Structural Recurrence" in centropic contexts, the Moon / Mirror placement clarifications, and the present Khaonic Arc refinement — exemplifies this posture in operation.
 Each correction is an articulation-update rather than a foundational reversal.
 The corpus develops by sharpening its own distinctions, not by overthrowing them.

 ### 6.2 What This Posture Permits